SamKa1u/Hgface-Obj-Detect/README.md

 ## Description

 The model was pre-trained on ImageNet-1k and fine-tuned on COCO 2017 for object detection of household items.
+This python script runs model inference from a webcam feed and displays it to a window with an annotated frame.

 ### Dependencies